DevoTalk/fast-cf-ip-scanner/README.md

-Fast CloudFlare IP Scanner
+## Fast CloudFlare IP Scanner

-This tool is developed  to scan CloudFlare IPs for HTTP and TCP requests on various ports.
-It provides a convenient way to identify CloudFlare IPs and monitor traffic on specific ports.
+This tool helps you scan CloudFlare IPs for HTTP requests and TCP traffic on various ports.
+It simplifies identifying CloudFlare IPs and monitoring specific port activity.

-Features
+**Features:**

-HTTP Request Scanning: Detects HTTP requests sent to CloudFlare IPs.
+* **HTTP Request Scanning:** Send HTTP requests to CloudFlare IPs.
-TCP Port Scanning: Monitors TCP traffic on different ports for CloudFlare IPs.
+* **TCP Port Scanning:** Monitors TCP traffic on different ports for CloudFlare IPs.

-Usage
-After launching the CloudFlare IP scanner, follow the on-screen instructions to configure the scanning parameters and start monitoring HTTP requests and TCP traffic on various ports for CloudFlare IPs.

-Example
+**Usage:**

-Here's an example of how to use the CloudFlare IP scanner:
+1. Launch the CloudFlare IP Scanner.

-Launch the application.
-Click options butto and monfigure the scanning parameters, such as ports to monitor.
+2. Click on Options buttom to configure scanning parameters.
-Start the scanning process.
+3. Start the scanning process.
-View the scan results in real-time. click on valid ips to copy
+4. View scan results in real-time.

-Contributing
+5. Click on valid IPs to copy them.

+**Contributing:**

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on GitHub.
+We welcome your contributions!
+If you encounter issues or have suggestions, feel free to open an issue or submit a pull request on GitHub.

-License
+**License:**

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+For details, see the LICENSE file.

-Credits
+**Credits:**

-This tool was developed by DevoTalk.
+Developed by DevoTalk.

-Contact
+**Contact:**

-If you have any questions or feedback, feel free to contact the project maintainer at alihosseini1707@outlook.com.
+For questions or feedback, contact the project maintainer at alihosseini1707@outlook.com.

-Enjoy Fast CloudFlare IP scanner
+**Enjoy using the Fast CloudFlare IP Scanner!**